 Bitcoin Scam Hits Two New Jersey ATM’s

-Warnings are being sent out across the state of New Jersey after reports surfaced of scams involving New Jersey Bitcoin ATMs.
+New Jersey ATM’s, Warnings are being sent out across the state of New Jersey after reports surfaced of scams involving New Jersey Bitcoin ATMs.
 Scammers are mixing older and newer – more clever methods to prey on unknowing people and rob them of money.

 In addition to the new phone call technique which is described below, scammers are creating duplicate websites that are made to look legitimate.
 Once the unsuspecting person visits the duplicate website, the scammers steal any and all sensitive information that is entered.
 Scammers are also impersonating IRS agents, utility companies, and the Social Security Administration.

 New Scamming Methods Involving New Jersey Bitcoin ATMs

 Today’s phone call scams are evolving.
 Scammers now actually have the social security number and other sensitive information to work with, which was the case involving a New Jersey woman last month.

 When the scammer called, he told the woman he had her social security number.
 Then, the scammer claimed that since the woman’s social security number was compromised, there is a risk her funds could be stolen as well.

 In order for her funds to be safe, the scammer stated she needed to withdraw all her funds from a bank and place the funds in a machine.
 That machine was one of our own (BelcoBTM) Bitcoin ATMs.